-Best Use: Best Compact Hunting Binoculars
+Best Use: Hunting

 The fast-close-focus on large centre focus wheel also requires you to make fewer rotations in order to get from close focus to infinity.
 This center wheel also operates perfectly even in wet, cold weather.

-The Steiner Predator series has been specifically designed with hunters in mind.
+The Steiner Predator roof prism series has been specifically designed with hunters in mind.
 This means that they need to be lightweight, easy-to-use binoculars that have all-around capabilities in optics and produce bright pictures in any lighting conditions.

 The green tinted lenses of the Predator Pro help to filter out both haze and foliage colors, while at the same time emphasizing earth tones.
 These special color adjusted transmission coatings, along with great low-light performance makes it the perfect pair of binoculars for any type of hunter.
 Due to their low price they are considered to be the best low cost compact binoculars on the market.